JamesC215/RESTful-Routes/README.md

 Upon completion of the project, I had several things I wanted to implement but I either did not have the time or the technical ability to do so.

 These include:
+- Add more update/delete functionality to the 'Climbs' page, so users can edit/delete the climbs and start again.
 - I wanted to add a page with a carousel of pictures you can scroll through, and I would have implemented this through Bootstrap, however, I did not have the time for it.
 - Adding an Outdoor Climbs page, which would have a GeoLocation tag users could update so other users can see where the climb is.
 - Media queries for phones, tablets, smaller screens etc.